RuwanT/RAG_chatbot_demo/README.md

 # RAG_chatbot_demo
 Simple chatbot using Retrieval-Augmented Generation aka RAG.

+The Chatbot will act as a university administratoion officer and assist questions related to Higher degree by Reserch matters.

 The chatbot uses OpenAI API and is based on Langchain.
 Can use either Pinecone or Chroma vector database.

 ## Running code